 “When the 1-month SMA of Hash Rate crosses over the 2-month SMA of Hash Rate, the worst of the miner capitulation is typically over, and the recovery has begun”.

 Spot the correlation between the price growth and hash rate.
 The higher hash rate indicates the overall strength of the network.
 As new mining devices with improved computation power are emerging on the market, the cost of mining decreases.

 Bitsgap currently offers a set of high-frequency algorithms to maximize your HODLING effect as you let the bot to accumulate profits for you, automatically.
-Watch a series of webinars on our Youtube and read related articles to learn more about optimal automated strategies.
+Watch a series of webinars on our Youtube channel and read related articles to learn more about optimal automated strategies.

-Written by Dmitri Perepelkin Bitsgap analyst
+Written by Dmitri Perepelkin, Bitsgap analyst